 Well done @ASOS for their positive decision to include Natasha, a model with a cochlear implant, on their website.
 We still have a long way to go but great to see such refreshing & empowering representation & embracing a positive inclusion agenda https://t.co/VpEQlfp5Tb @Femail— Richard Kramer (@RichardKSense) April 15, 2021

 As Richard Kramer, the chief executive of Sense, a U.K.-based charity for people with complex disabilities (including people who are deaf-blind) pointed out in a tweet, this is a meaningful step: “We still have a long way to go but [it’s] great to see such refreshing and empowering representation and [brands] embracing a positive inclusion agenda.”
 He's right.
-As we saw when artist Chella Man, in partnership with fashion brand Private Policy, launched an ear jewelry collection, designed to celebrate the beauty within the deaf and hard-of-hearing communities, one collection can make a significant impact.
-(50% of the proceeds from the jewelry items went to the Deaf Queer Resource Center, the non-profit organization dedicated to deaf, queer people, and the capsule collection was covered by major outlets like Vogue, HypeBae, and The Cut.)
+As we saw when artist Chella Man, in partnership with fashion brand Private Policy, launched an ear jewellery collection, designed to celebrate the beauty within the deaf and hard-of-hearing communities, one collection can make a significant impact.
+(50% of the proceeds from the jewelry items went to the Deaf Queer Resource Center, the non-profit organisation dedicated to deaf, queer people, and the capsule collection was covered by major outlets like Vogue, HypeBae, and The Cut.)
 Given the reach that ASOS has — the company recently purchased Topshop, reported 24.9 million customers in the six months ending in February 2021, and has 11.4 million Instagram followers — this one could be even greater.